jhucompilers/fall2020/assign/assign05.md

 :--------------: | :------------: | :---------------------------:
 1.657s           | 0.313s         | 0.894s

+Times are on Linux, using a Core i7-4771 processor.

 This is a nice speedup, but it's worth noting that the quality of the unoptimized code is not great.

 Interestingly, there is a reasonably substantial speedup from just removing redundant operations, without doing any register allocation.